q3769/conseq4j/README.md

 use conseq4j to provide both concurrency and sequencing.

 - Technically to form a sequence, the task-submitting thread only needs to be "logically" single.
 It doesn't have to be the same physical thread, although it can be and often is.
-As long as the related tasks are submitted by at most one thread at any given time, with the right order of sequence over the time, conseq4j should function as stated.
+The conseq4j API should function as long as the related tasks are submitted by at most one thread at any given time, with the right order of sequence over the time.
+For example, sometimes one thread may need to be replaced by another for various reasons.

 ### Style 1: Summon A Sequential Executor By Its Sequence Key, Then Use The Executor As With A JDK ExecutorService